Photographs of Perth, Western Australia Home | Localities | Subjects | About

 Glendalough

-The second stop up from Perth on the Joondalup line.
+The second stop up from Perth on the Yanchep line.
 Glendalough station is built right over Scarborough Beach Road and therefore a popular transfer point for buses to and from Scarborough Beach.
 January 2012

 Stirling